- Should I have breast reconstruction?

 - Follow your surgeon’s advice on when to begin stretching exercises and normal activities, because it’s different with different types of reconstruction.
-As a rule, you’ll want to avoid any overhead lifting, strenuous sports, and some sexual activities for 4 to 6 weeks after reconstruction.
+As a basic rule, you’ll want to avoid overhead lifting, strenuous sports, and some sexual activities for 4 to 6 weeks after reconstruction.
 Check with your surgeon for specific guidance.

-- Women who have reconstruction months or years after a mastectomy go through a period of emotional adjustment once they’ve had their breast reconstructed.
+- Women who have reconstruction months or years after a mastectomy may go through a period of emotional adjustment once they’ve had their breast reconstructed.
 Just as it takes time to get used to the loss of a breast, it takes time to start thinking of the reconstructed breast as your own.
 Talking with other women who have had breast reconstruction might be helpful.
 Talking with a mental health professional might also help you sort out anxiety and other distressing feelings.

-- Silicone gel implants may open up or leak inside the body without causing symptoms.
-Surgeons usually recommend regular magnetic resonance imaging (MRI) of implants to make sure they aren’t leaking.
+- Silicone gel implants may open up or leak inside the breast without causing symptoms.
+Surgeons usually recommend getting regular magnetic resonance imaging (MRI) of implants to make sure they aren’t leaking.
 (This isn’t needed with saline implants.)
 You’ll likely have your first MRI 1 to 3 years after your implant surgery and every 2 years from then on, although it may vary by implant.
 Your insurance might not cover this.
 Be sure to talk to your doctor about long-term follow-up.